What does dyspraxia look like?

 What does an assessment involve?

-- Cognitive abilities and literacy skills are assessed.
+• Cognitive abilities, literacy skills and fine motor skills are assessed.

 Further information about dyspraxia is available from the Dyspraxia Foundation.

-Louise Hilliar is a Chartered Psychologist who provides assessments for dyspraxia.
-She is based in Bristol.
-Please contact her if you feel that you would benefit from an assessment.
+Louise Hilliar is a Chartered Psychologist based near Bristol who provides assessments for dyspraxia.
+Please contact Louise if you would like further details.